|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Whether you are planning a brunch, light dinner, or dessert, crepes are an easy and versatile choice.
-This crepe recipe can be used for making sweet crepes or savory crepes.
-The difference is, if you're making sweet crepes, you'll add the sugar and vanilla.
-For savory crepes, leave them out.
-Another possibility for savory crepes is to add some chopped fresh herbs to the batter.
+This crepe recipe can be used for making sweet or savory crepes.
+Sugar and vanilla is added when making a sweet crepe recipe and simply left out when filling with savory ingredients like cheese, meat, and veggies.
+You can also add some chopped fresh herbs to the savory crepe batter.

 - 2 eggs